adityachaudhary99/dataengineering-real-estate-analysis-project/README.md

 ![alt text](./img/architecture.png)

-## Problem: Identifying High-Risk Areas
+## Urban Planning and Real Estate Data: Enhancing Community Development and Housing Diversity
-For this project I've tried to build a batch pipeline to process real estate data   from (`https://catalog.data.gov/`,An official website of the GSA's Technology Transformation Services).
+For this project I've tried to build a batch pipeline to process real estate data of the state of Connecticut from (`https://catalog.data.gov/`,An official website of the GSA's Technology Transformation Services).
+The potential question I try to answer is, How can real estate professionals and investors leverage market data to identify trends and make data-driven decisions to optimize property portfolio performance?

 ## Dataset
 [Real Estate dataset website](https://catalog.data.gov/dataset/real-estate-sales-2001-2018/resource/f7cb94d8-283c-476f-a966-cc8c9e1308b4)